 3 Tips for Identifying Rising BD and Capture Stars

-You might be wondering how you go about identifying these internal resources.
-Here are our three tips for discovering the rising business development and capture stars in your organization:
+So, how do you identify these internal resources?
+Here are our three tips for discovering the rising BD and capture stars in your organization:

 - Individuals who proactively share client feedback with their leadership team, escalate existing project issues, and incorporate lessons learned in real-time.

 - Individuals who willingly contribute customer information to the business development, capture, and proposal teams to improve internal efforts.

 - Individuals who are not shy, reticent, or reserved in their communication.
 They are positive, personable, and proactive.